Use Small Dog Equipment:

 - Collar and harness.
 Small dogs need to wear a properly fitted collar they can’t slip out of, such as a martingale-style collar.
 For dogs that pull on leash, an anti-pull harness is a good option (see Head Halters & Harnesses).
 For dogs with sensitive throats, body harnesses are usually a safe option.

 - Leash.
-Small dogs are in danger of being stepped on while walking on city sidewalks, so always walk your dog on a 4-foot leash and keep him close to your side.
+Small dogs are in danger of being stepped on while walking on city sidewalks, so always walk your dog on a 4-foot leash and keep them close to your side.
 Retracting leashes pose a hazard to pedestrians, other dogs, and potentially your dog, as people might not see your dog or the leash.

 - Visibility tools.
 Small dogs are hard for people to see in the daytime, but at night it’s even more difficult.
 Use special lighted or reflective leashes or collars at night and be sure to keep your dog at your side—not out in front or behind you.